100 Notable alumni of

 -

-Bronisław Maria Komorowski is a Polish former politician and historian who served as the fifth president of Poland from 2010 to 2015.
-Komorowski previously served as Minister of Defence from 2000 to 2001.
-As Marshal of the Sejm, Komorowski exercised the powers and duties of acting president following the death of President Lech Kaczyński in a plane crash on 10 April 2010.
+Bronisław Maria Komorowski is a Polish politician and historian who served as the 5th president of Poland from 2010 to 2015.
+Komorowski previously served as Marshal of the Sejm from 2007 to 2010 and in this position Komorowski exercised the powers and duties of acting president following the death of President Lech Kaczyński in a plane crash on 10 April 2010.
+Earlier, from 2000 to 2001, he served as Minister of National Defence.

 -